OpenTechStrategies/torque/DESIGN.md

 objects for them.
 These can be inserted at any place on any page, and the resulting text will be inserted to that location.

+The hook also allows for the caller to specify which view template to use, within the templates available for that render type (toc versus normal).

 #### Single objects

 For single objects, reference the object by its id.
 The path used is